Petitions to the council

 See council directors for a list of the senior staff who can be called to give evidence.
 The overview and scrutiny committee may decide that it would be more appropriate for another officer to give evidence instead of any officer named in the petition.

-Committee members will ask the questions at this meeting, but you will be able to suggest questions to the chair of the committee by contacting the Head of Committee Services.
+Committee members will ask the questions at this meeting, but you will be able to suggest questions to the chair of the committee by contacting Democratic Services.